emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## NetMirror
+### Score: 8/22
+1. Streams load very fast. ✔️
+1. Has 720p only, but can be lowered. ⚠️
+1. Site is hit and miss in terms of finding content. ❌
+1. Only 1 server. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is decent, seems modern, but probably has room for improvement. ⚠️
+1. Site has subs for most content and allows adjustments. ✔️
+1. Site has movies and shows, but not much anime. ⚠️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌

+***
 ## HollyMovieHD
-### Score: 9/22
+### Score: 8/22
 1. Streams load very fast. ✔️
 1. Has 1080p, but can't be changed lower. ⚠️
 1. Good for both new and old content. ✔️
-1. Only 1 source for most things, but it almost always works. ✔️
+1. Only 1 source for most things. ⚠️
 1. Site does not have episode auto-next. ❌
 1. Sites UI is dated, has lots of room for improvement. ❌
 1. Site is lacking subtitle features. ❌
 1. Has movies, shows and anime. ✔️
 1. Has no watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌

-***
-## NetMirror
-### Score: 9/22
-1. Streams load very fast. ✔️
-1. Has 720p only, but can be lowered. ⚠️
-1. Site is hit and miss in terms of finding content. ❌
-1. Only 1 server, but it almost always works. ✔️
-1. Site does not have episode auto-next. ❌
-1. UI is decent, seems modern, but probably has room for improvement. ⚠️
-1. Site has subs for most content and allows adjustments. ✔️
-1. Site has movies and shows, but not much anime. ⚠️
-1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌